-101 Tips To Improve Your Relationship Right Now
+101 Relationship Tips Straight from Dating Experts

 “I love you” is good.
 “I love the way you make sure no one ever feels left out” is even better.

-62. Stay out of their family drama.
+62. Stay out of Their Family Drama

 It’s so not worth it.

-63. Really look at each other.
+63. Really Look at Each Other

-We spend a lot of time with our partners but sometimes we don’t actually see them.
+We spend a lot of time with our partners, but sometimes we don’t actually see them.
 Take the time to actually look into one another’s eyes.

-64. Give each other a pet name.
+64. Give Each Other a Pet Name

 It may be super annoying to other people (and you may want to reserve it for when you’re in private), but a pet name can add an extra layer of intimacy to your relationship.

-65. Spend time alone.
+65. Spend Time Alone

 As important as it is to spend quality time with your partner, it’s equally necessary that you develop a good sense of who you are without them.
-Kahlil Gibran said “let there be spaces in your togetherness,” and we stand by that.
+Kahlil Gibran said, “Let there be spaces in your togetherness,” and we stand by that.

-66. Eat at the dinner table.
+66. Eat at the Dinner Table

 Do you eat in front of the TV?
 Try actually sitting down to a meal with your partner at an actual table.
 You may find it a welcome change.

-67. In fact, turn the TV off all together.
+67. In Fact, Turn the TV Off Altogether

 Why not try instituting a TV-free night in your apartment?
 See what else happens when you spend time together sans the talking box.

-68. Ask for clarity.
+68. Ask for Clarity

 If you’re confused about what your partner means, ask for clarity instead of making assumptions about what they mean.
-Use an open phrase like, “What did you mean when you said, ‘xyz'” rather than instantly going on the offensive.
+Use an open phrase like, “What did you mean when you said, ‘xyz,'” rather than instantly going on the offensive.

-69. Own your feelings.
+69. Own Your Feelings

 Passive-aggressiveness is a total relationship killer.
-Quash it by practicing assertiveness and clarity.
+Squash it by practicing assertiveness and clarity.
 Saying “I’m fine” when you’re not fine is a prime example of not owning your feelings.

-70. Communicate in a constructive way.
+70. Communicate in a Constructive Way

-For instance, we think the phrase construction “When ____ happens, it makes me feel ____” can be particularly helpful.
+For instance, we think the phrase construction, “When ____ happens, it makes me feel ____” can be particularly helpful.

-71. Take an interest in what your partner’s into.
+71. Take an Interest in What Your Partner’s Into

-He’s into chess, or cheese, or cheese that looks like a chess board (maybe?).
+Into chess, or cheese, or cheese that looks like a chess board (maybe?).
 You don’t have to love it, but give it a shot.
-You may surprise yourself!
+You may surprise yourself.

 You and your partner don’t need to have everything in common.
 Seriously.
 That’s actually really annoying.